A Unified Linear Speedup Analysis of Federated Averaging and Nesterov FedAvg: Setup

 \subsection{Assumptions}

 We make the following standard assumptions on the objective function $F_1,\dots, F_N$.
-Assumptions~\ref{ass:lsmooth} and~\ref{ass:stroncvx} are commonly satisfied by a range of popular objective functions, such as $\ell^{2}$-regularized logistic regression and cross-entropy loss functions.
+Assumptions~\ref{ass:lsmooth} and~\ref{ass:stroncvx} are commonly satisfied by a range of popular objective functions, such as $\ell^{2}$-regularized logistic regression and cross-entropy loss functions. \begin{ass}[Smoothness] $F_{1}, \cdots, F_{N}$ are all $L$-smooth: for all $\mathbf{v}, \mathbf{w}$, \end{ass} \begin{ass}[Strong convexity] The local objectives $F_{1}, \cdots, F_{N}$ are $\mu$-strongly convex: for all $\mathbf{v}, \mathbf{w}$, \end{ass}